mapcrafter/blockcrafter/README.md

 ### Example ###

-You need to get a Minecraft client jar file of version 1.13 at least.
+You need to get a Minecraft client jar file of at least version 1.13.
 Then you can run `blockcrafter-export` (or the equivalent docker command):

 `blockcrafter-export -a 1.13.1.jar -o blocks -v isometric -t 12 -r 0`